Otim24/nsec-portfolio/README.md

 ## 👤 About Me

 I'm **Timothy Otim Lutara**, a cybersecurity student and aspiring Network Security Engineer based in Kampala, Uganda.
-This repository documents my hands-on journey through enterprise networking, network security, and security operations — building toward **CCNP Security** and a career at the intersection of network engineering and security operations.
+This repository documents my hands-on journey through enterprise networking, network security, and security operations, building toward **CCNP Security** and a career at the intersection of network engineering and security operations.

 I learn by doing.
-Every lab here represents a real concept I've configured, broken, debugged, and understood from the ground up — not a tutorial I followed passively.
+Every lab here represents a real concept I've configured, broken, debugged, and understood from the ground up, not a tutorial I followed passively.

-> *"I'm building practical skills across enterprise networking, firewall administration, SIEM, IDS/IPS, and threat intelligence — because the best network security engineers understand both how networks are built and how they are attacked."*
+> *"I'm building practical skills across enterprise networking, firewall administration, SIEM, IDS/IPS, and threat intelligence because the best network security engineers understand both how networks are built and how they are attacked."*

 ---